sergiocampama/Launchpad/README.md

 	tar xjf mspgcc-20110612.tar.bz2
 	cd mspgcc-20110612

 Now we will need to download, patch and install the specific versions of binutils, gcc and gdb that will be used in mspgcc.
-This instructions are inside the patch files, but I list them here for a better reference
+This instructions are inside the patch files, but I list them here for a better reference.
 The bin directory will reside in /usr/local/mspgcc for this instructions.
 If you want to change the location, be sure to change it everywhere there is a prefix path

 	mkdir -p sources